WangLiwen1994/traffic_light/README.md

 m_light = TrafficLight(position=[xL, yT, xR, yB]) # set the position of the traffic light signal, prob = m_light.getSignal(img_bgr) # input the opencv image with the format of "BGR", then you can obtain the output

-# where "signal" stores the text of the signal name, "prob" stores the probability of the prediction.
+# "signal" stores the text of the signal name, "prob" stores the probability of the prediction.

 ```